 Use / Application Institution / Companies General description Value proposition Key Activities Customer Segments Costs Structures Revenue Streams owners can manage who use their stations and at what price.
 ChargePoint creates additional value with the software and network, helping owners manage energy use, encourage efficient use of charging stations, control pricing, and understand energy patterns and greenhouse gas reductions. services to Chargepoint users.
 Shared mobility MaaS Global (Finland) Mass Global developed the Whim app which offers in the same application different transport mode options.
-Allows users to subscribe and access a complete package of transport systems: public transport, city bikes, taxis, rental car, and E-scooter (Mobility as a Service).
-User can buy ticket without subscription fee, but also can access to monthly plans.
-It also offers to consumers an alternative to car ownership.
-Development of mobile application.
-To contact to transport service providers (car sharing, taxis, bikes, etc) to offer the service.
+Allows users to subscribe and access a complete package of transport systems: public transport, city bikes, taxis, rental car, and E-scooter (Mobility as a Service). without subscription fee, but also can access to monthly plans.
+It also offers to consumers an alternative to car mobile application.
 People (Residential sector) Development and maintenance of app.
 Fee due to travel ticket or plans income by using the Whim app.

-Use / Application Institution / Companies General description Value proposition Key Activities Customer Segments Costs Structures Revenue Streams Application Smart Industry Companies Xometry 6 (US) This company offers the Metal 3D Printing service using a manufacturing infrastructure, where equipment, and other manufacturing capacity, is networked to enable more efficient production.
+Use / Institution Companies General description Value proposition Key Activities Customer Segments Costs Structures Revenue Streams Smart Xometry 6 (U This company offers the Metal 3D Printing service using a manufacturing infrastructure, where equipment, and other manufacturing capacity, is networked to enable more efficient production.
 Currently, this company offers access the production capacity of over 4,000 manufacturers.
-Customer can send an order for a part, and based on workload, materials, workforce availability, location and scale, the network will dynamically route the order to a given facility, or set of facilities, to most efficiently fulfil the request.
-Make available the installed capacity of different 3D printing factories, which can be accessed by different clients.
-Customers can access this service through an online queuing system.
-Development of cloud base service.
-To join manufacturing capacities of 3D technology.
-Segments Industries from aerospace & defense, automotive, education, electronics, energy, medical & dental medical, robotics, and other sectors.
-Development and maintenance of cloud-base software.
-Investment, maintenance and operation cost of 3D printers and/or cost associated to manufacturing which provide this service.
-Income related to 3D Printing and other associated services.
+Customer can send an order for a part, and based on workload, materials, workforce availability, location and scale, the network will dynamically route the order to a given facility, or set of facilities, to most efficiently fulfil the request. installed capacity of different 3D printing factories, which can be accessed by different clients.
+Customers can access this service through an online queuing system. cloud base service.
+To join manufacturing defense, automotive, education, electronics, energy, medical & dental medical, · ·